We invite you to support our efforts to preserve our historic church, please donate using the button below or call us to donate in other ways.

 The First Congregational Church Society of the Town of Canandaigua, NY, with the leadership of nine men and women and the inspiration of Zadok Hunn, was incorporated in 1799.
 Services were held in homes and barns under the spiritual leadership of the first “settled” minister, Rev. Timothy Field, a young Yale graduate, who served from 1799 to 1807.

 Thirteen years later, in 1812, with a membership of about forty communicants, the Society erected the present stately meeting house much as you see it today.
 While the plans were brought from New England, the architect is unknown.
 The roof trusses were made of hand-hewn wooden beams, fastened with wooden pegs, and the exterior walls were made of bricks from Phelps.
 NY.
 The imposing Federal-style building, with its Ionic pilasters, wheel windows and pediment swag of teakwood is a testimony to the courage and faith of that small body of sturdy inhabitants.
 The arched portico and the gold-clad barbless feather weather vane atop its domed bell tower set it apart from the early New England church – truly unique!

-Designated as a National Landmark by the U.S. Department of Interior in 1958, the original building exterior remains unchanged after the addition of the adjoining Gothic Revival chapel constructed in 1873.
+Designated as a National Landmark by the U.S. Department of Interior in 1958, the original building exterior remains unchanged with the exception of a sanctuary enlargement in 1848 (which extended the building 16 feet to the west) and construction of the adjoining Gothic Revival chapel, added in 1873.

 The chapel, of a distinctly different style from the towering simplicity of the original meeting house, has long been a source of inquiry and local lore: